Visiting Guatape – A Traveller’s Guide

 Climb El Penol

-Five minutes out of town is El Penol, this rock weighs a whopping 66 million ton’s and is the 3rd largest monolithic rock in the world.
-This must be on your list for “what to do in Guatape.”
+Five minutes out of town is El Penol, this rock weighs a whopping 66 million tonnes and is the 3rd largest monolithic rock in the world.
+This must be on your list of “what to do in Guatape”!

-Getting to the top only takes 740 steps and in the humid weather it is a great way to sweat out all the toxins in the body!
+Getting to the top takes 740 steps.
+In the humid weather, you will definitely work up a sweat!
 A trip to Guatape is not complete without a visit to El Penol.

-To get to the entrance you can either take a tuk tuk for COP10,000 or walk, I recommend walking it’s only 900m!
+To get to the entrance to El Penol from the highway you can either take a tuk-tuk for COP 10,000 or walk, I recommend walking, it’s only 900m!

-Cost – The entrance fee to El Penol is COP18,000 – a bit pricey however well worth it.
-If you take the bus and walk to the entrance the day will only cost COP 22,000, there is a shop at the top that is over priced so take water and maybe a snack.
+The entrance fee to El Penol is COP 18,000 – a bit pricey however well worth it.
+If you take the bus and walk to the entrance the day will only cost COP 22,000.
+There is a shop at the top that is overpriced so take water and maybe a snack.